Jimver/prettypercentiles/README.md

 A dict that combine several columns into one using a given function.
 The key is the label in the plot and the value is a list of 2 or more [tuples](<#`tuple`-of-`(csv-filename,-column-name,-preprocessing-function)`>)

+### `num_intervals`

+Number that determines how far into the nines you want to plot.
+For example: 3 means you will plot the following intervals:

+`[0-90, 90-99, 99-99.9]`

+So the higher the number, the closer to 100% you will plot.

 ## Output

 Running example config: